Peyton Lewis

-Peyton O'Neil Lewis (born November 16, 2005) is an American college football running back for the Tennessee Volunteers.
+Peyton O'Neil Lewis (born November 16, 2005) is an American college football running back for the Virginia Cavaliers.
+He previously played for the Tennessee Volunteers.

-High school career
+Early life

 Lewis attended Salem High School in Salem, Virginia.
 As a junior, Lewis rushed for 1,560 yards and 17 touchdowns, and as a senior, he recorded 30 touchdowns.
 He finished his high school football career totaling 3,667 career yards and 52 total touchdowns.
 A four-star recruit, Lewis committed to play college football at the University of Tennessee over offers from Alabama, Auburn, and Florida.

 College career

 Lewis earned immediate playing time as a true freshman, appearing in 13 games as a reserve.
 He finished his first season rushing for 339 yards and three touchdowns on 64 carries.
 Entering the 2025 season, Lewis is part of a three-man running back rotation for Tennessee.